-2. LOCATION OF PROPOSED DEVELOPMENT Existing Land Use The site is an infill site within a built-up area and is identified as suitable for the provision of residential development as identified under Sustainable Residential Neighbourhoods (Z0 01) in the City Development Plan 2022-2028.
-There is no significant planting on the site and it has no structures on it. - No significant impacts likely.
-Relative Abundance, Quality and regenerative Capacity of Natural Resources in the Area The site is not located within or in proximity to a designated area.
-An Appropriate Assessment (AA) Screening Report has been prepared to actively consider the potential for adverse impacts on qualifying interests, arising from the development.
-It concludes that the proposed development either alone or in combination with other plans and/or projects, does not have the potential to significantly affect any European Site, in light of their conservation objectives. - No significant impacts likely.
+2. LOCATION OF PROPOSED DEVELOPMENT Existing Land Use The proposed development will result in the construction of a residential development on a greenfield site in the city area of Togher and is identified as suitable for the provision of residential development as identified under New Residential Neighbourhoods (ZO 02) in the City Development Plan 2022-2028. - No significant impacts likely.
+The completed development will provide for residential units and ancillary uses in an urban environment. - No significant impacts likely.
+Relative Abundance, Quality and regenerative Capacity of Natural Resources in the Area It is a greenfield site, and the surrounding area is primarily residential in character and not sensitive in terms of natural resources.
+There are no sensitive habitats or significant mature trees within or surrounding the Site. - No significant impacts likely.
 The operational phase will not have any out of the ordinary impact on natural resources. - No significant negative impacts are likely.

+2. LOCATION OF PROPOSED DEVELOPMENT

 Absorption Capacity of the Natural Environment The development will not impact the absorption capacity of the natural environment.
 Best practice standards, environmental guidelines measures will be adhered to during the construction phase in order to avoid potential impacts on natural resources and likely significant impacts are not anticipated.
 On completion of works, noise and dust levels will return to background levels. - No significant impacts likely.
-Proposed use is compatible with the area.
-The dwellings are architecturally designed to integrate with neighbouring properties. - No significant negative impacts are likely.
+Proposed use is compatible with the built-up nature of the wider geographical area.
+The dwellings are architecturally designed to integrate with neighbouring properties. - No significant negative impacts are likely. -- ---

-3. CHARACTERISTICS OF POTENTIAL IMPACTS Extent of the Impact The site is located in an urban area.
-A Construction Environmental Management Plan prepared by DOSA Consulting Engineers will set out to the satisfaction of the Planning Authority measures to mitigate any potential negative impacts on the area. - No significant impacts likely.
+3. CHARACTERISTICS OF POTENTIAL IMPACTS